Today, we’re going to discuss the Army 21E MOS: Heavy Construction Equipment Operator.

 Army operations require construction in many formats.
-From pitching a tent to building an entire Fort, Army personnel are used to do all this construction.
+From pitching a tent to building an entire Fort, Army personnel are used to do most of this construction.
 One of the soldiers who is involved in the construction process is the Army 21E MOS: Heavy Construction Equipment Operator.

-In today’s post, we are going to examine this Army job.
+In today’s post, we are going to examine this Army job in great detail.
 I will provide a basic description of the heavy construction equipment operator.
 I will explain their duties and responsibilities.
 I will also tell you the requirements to become a heavy construction equipment operator, and I will also tell you what training is required to attain this Army MOS.

 Army 21E MOS Basic Job Description

 The heavy construction equipment operator is trained and skilled in the operation of various forms of heavy equipment for the means of constructing Army buildings and fortifications.
 Equipment may include cranes, bulldozers, graders and more.
 The Army 21E can manage both wheeled and track driven equipment.

-A construction process can be stressful, and the Army 21E is there to handle and help others manage that stress.
+A construction process can be stressful, and the Army 21E MOS is there to handle and help others manage that stress.
 The heavy construction equipment operator’s duties and responsibilities will include:

 Interpreting grade stake information